 Is Your Skin Purging or Breaking Out?
 Here’s How to Tell the Difference

-The phrase “skin purging” gets thrown around quite often in the skin-care world because it’s not always clear how it differs from a breakout.
-This confusion often leads to misconceptions, myths and improper treatment, so we consulted with NYC-based dermatologists and Skincare.com experts Dendy Engelman, M.D., and Elizabeth Houshmand, M.D, to get to the bottom of all your breakout queries.
-Read on to discover what exactly causes skin purging, the role our skin-care products can play, and how purging differs from your average breakout.
+The phrase “skin purging” gets thrown around quite often in the skin-care world in relation to acne, but you might not know the difference between purging and breakouts.
+This confusion often leads to misconceptions, myths and improper treatment, so we consulted with NYC-based dermatologists and Skincare.com experts Dr. Dendy Engelman, and Dr. Elizabeth Houshmand, to get to the bottom of all your breakout queries.
+Read on to discover what exactly causes skin purging, the role our skin-care products can play, and how purging differs from forms of acne.

 What Is Skin Purging?